Oct. 20, 2021

 What is an episodic course of symptoms?

-Children with PANDAS seem to have dramatic ups and downs in the severity of their OCD and/or tics.
-OCD or tics that are almost always present at a relatively consistent level do not represent an episodic course.
-Many children with OCD or tics have good days and bad days, or even good weeks and bad weeks.
+Children with PANDAS seem to have dramatic ups and downs in the severity of their obsessive compulsive disorder or tics.
+Obsessive compulsive disorder or tics that are almost always present at a relatively consistent level do not represent an episodic course.
+Many children with obsessive compulsive disorder or tics have good days and bad days, or even good weeks and bad weeks.
 However, children with PANDAS have a very sudden onset or worsening of their symptoms, followed by a slow, gradual improvement.
 If children with PANDAS get another strep infection, their symptoms suddenly worsen again.
 The increased symptom severity usually persists for at least several weeks, but may last for several months or longer.

-My child has had strep. throat before, and he has tics, OCD or both.
+My child has had strep. throat before, and he has tics, obsessive compulsive disorder or both.
 Does that mean he has PANDAS?

-No. Many children have OCD and/or tics, and almost all school aged children get strep throat at some point.
+No. Many children have obsessive compulsive disorder or tics, and almost all school aged children get strep throat at some point.
 In fact, the average grade-school student will have 2 to 3 strep throat infections each year.

-PANDAS is considered when there is a very close relationship between the abrupt onset or worsening or OCD and/or tics, and a preceding strep infection.
-If strep is found in conjunction with 2 or 3 episodes of OCD, tics, or both, then it may be that the child has PANDAS.
+PANDAS is considered when there is a very close relationship between the abrupt onset or worsening or obsessive compulsive disorder or tics, and a preceding strep infection.
+If strep is found in conjunction with 2 or 3 episodes of obsessive compulsive disorder, tics, or both, then it may be that the child has PANDAS.

 What does an elevated anti-streptococcal antibody titer mean?
 Is this bad for my child?